2024 in Review

 I wasn’t really looking for a new job, but I’ve been at Adverity for such a long time that I started to ask myself: What’s next?
 Our project called atrium was going really well, and we had a sound architecture where developers could ship fast without breaking stuff.
 Things were starting to settle and slow down, and it gave me the feeling that I had achieved everything I could at that company.

-Right at that time, David Cramer, founder and CTO of Sentry, reached out to me about a potential collaboration.
+Right at that time, David Cramer (opens in a new window), founder and CTO of Sentry (opens in a new window), reached out to me about a potential collaboration.
 People reach out to me a lot for work opportunities, but this was obviously different.
-I know David through my open source work, and even more so through what Sentry does for open source, which is something I've always admired.
-We've been using Sentry at Adverity for years, and I know they're also using React Query, so we've come full-circle.
+I know David through my open source work, and even more so through what Sentry does for open source, which is something I’ve always admired.
+We’ve been using Sentry at Adverity for years, and I know they’re also using React Query, so we’ve come full-circle.

 I’ve declined many offers on the fact that they require you to work fully remote, often also with huge timezone differences.
 This really isn’t for me - I enjoy going to the office once or twice a week, talk to people in person, and I also like to work during daytime as I want to spend time in the evenings with my family.

 Sentry ticks all my personal boxes: They have an office in Vienna - 12 minutes by bike from where I live.
 They live and breath open source, having a successful product while all their code is in the open.
-They generously support their own open source dependencies, and encourage others to do so as well.
+They generously support their own open source dependencies, and encourage others to do so as well (opens in a new window).
 They have a product for developers, making it easier for them to fix their app fast when it breaks.

 And lastly, they were looking for someone to join their new Frontend Platform Team, to help them organize their naturally grown code-base and to work on developer experience.
 This is pretty much what I’ve been doing at Adverity for the last couple of years: Provide the frame so that my colleagues can ship fast and with confidence, so I hope that my experience will be helpful here.

-All in all, I'm very excited to start as a part-time contractor for Sentry in January.
-This is the biggest change in my professional career ever, so it's also a bit scary for me.
-But if 2024 taught me anything, it's that I like to push my boundaries and live on the edge of my comfort zone, as this is the place where the most growth happens. ๐Ÿชด
+All in all, I’m very excited to start as a part-time contractor for Sentry in January.
+This is the biggest change in my professional career ever, so it’s also a bit scary for me.
+But if 2024 taught me anything, it’s that I like to push my boundaries and live on the edge of my comfort zone, as this is the place where the most growth happens. 🪴

 Again, I have a separate blogpost on that topic, I just wanted to re-iterate how much better off I am without that platform.
-Sure, it's also because I'm vulnerable to doom-scrolling, but I'm just happy to be on a platform now that doesn't do whatever it takes to nudge me towards doing that while I'm still able to connect to fellow engineers, which is why I joined twitter in he first place. ๐Ÿฆ‹
+Sure, it’s also because I’m vulnerable to doom-scrolling, but I’m just happy to be on a platform now that doesn’t do whatever it takes to nudge me towards doing that while I’m still able to connect to fellow engineers, which is why I joined twitter in the first place. 🦋

-That's it for today.
-Feel free to reach out to me on bluesky if you have any questions, or just leave a comment below. โฌ‡๏ธ
+That’s it for today.
+Feel free to reach out to me on bluesky (opens in a new window) if you have any questions, or just leave a comment below. ⬇️